Brick Restoration During Apartment Renovations In NYC: What’s Possible & What’s Not

 Cover Up With Drywall

 In corner property townhomes, or lofts, where the brick wall is an exterior wall, in those instances one thing that should also be considered beyond aesthetics is energy efficiency.
-If it’s an exterior wall with tall ceilings, or windows, you may considering covering up.
-Otherwise, heat loss during winter, overpowering AC during summer, etc. Beyond, consider impact on infestation and reducing any little critters from coming in.
+If it is an exterior wall, especially in a unit with tall ceilings or large windows, covering up may be the better choice for energy performance.
+Exposed exterior brick has minimal insulating value, which means meaningful heat loss in winter and harder-working AC in summer.
+Beyond, consider impact on infestation and reducing any little critters from coming in.
 When properly sealed, closing the wall up can prevent this issue, especially in framed properties.

 Stairwell from our Brooklyn brownstone gut renovation in Carroll Gardens.
 View the full renovation before and after.